zephyr-data-specs/GMNS/Small_Network_Examples/TOD_Examples/README.md

 # Time of Day Examples

 There are two small examples in this folder where the properties of the network are greatly affected by time of day.
+The examples were created using publicly available information in 2019-2020, prior to the Coronavirus pandemic, and are meant solely to illustrate GMNS concepts.
+They may not reflect current conditions.

 ## [Connecticut Ave, Washington DC](https://github.com/zephyr-data-specs/GMNS/blob/master/Small_Network_Examples/TOD_Examples/CT_Ave.md)